SparseLGS: Sparse View Language Embedded Gaussian Splatting: Method

 In previous dense-input 3D language field representation methods, RGB supervision is abandoned when training semantic features.
 However, if we rely solely on semantic loss to train the Gaussians in the sparse input setting, they tend to become excessively elongated or overly large, failing to capture the correct geometric distribution of the scene.
 This is entirely due to the semantic map providing minimal information that is highly regionalized, with almost no additional information contained within the interior of each region.
 This leads to the Gaussian shape being able to grow indiscriminately and not being well controlled.
 In contrast, the RGB image contains richer information and could provide much stronger geometric constraints.
 Therefore, we first train the Gaussians without semantic constraints, which serves as a robust initialization for modeling the 3D semantic field.
 Additionally, during the initial training of the Gaussians, we incorporate camera pose optimization to correct slight errors in the estimated camera poses.
 The training process is as follows:

 \paragraph{Bijection.} During semantic training, if we directly combine hundreds of thousands of Gaussians with CLIP features, it results in unacceptable storage overhead and inefficient rendering and training.
 To address this, we need to reduce the dimensionality of the raw semantic features.
-Current methods typically rely on training an autoencoder for dimensionality reduction or use quantization and MLPs.
-However, both approaches suffer from the issue that the reconstructed semantic features often do not align well with the original CLIP features.
+Current methods~\cite{qin2023langsplat, shi2023language} typically rely on training an autoencoder for dimensionality reduction or use quantization and MLPs.
+However, both approaches suffer from the issue that the inverse mapping of low-dim features can not align well with the original CLIP features.

-Our solution is to perform dimensionality reduction on the original features using techniques such as PCA, MLP, or one-dimensional convolution, and then directly link the corresponding low-dimensional and high-dimensional features to establish a one-to-one correspondence.
+Our solution is to perform dimensionality reduction on the original features using techniques such as PCA, MLP, or one-dimensional convolution.
+A single scene typically requires only a few hundred or at most a thousand semantic labels to represent all objects.
+During dimensionality reduction, we bind each low-dim feature to its corresponding high-dim semantic feature.
+In evaluation, when a low-dim feature map is rendered, we identify the most similar feature from these low-dim features and retrieve its associated high-dim semantic feature, thereby completing the inverse mapping.
 This approach minimizes errors caused by reconstructing the original features.
-We denote the low-dimensional semantic features in $I_i$ as $\{\hat{\mathbf{L}}_{i,j}^{s}|j=1,\dots,m_i \textrm{ and } s = 1,2,3\}$
+We denote the low-dim semantic features in $I_i$ as $\{\hat{\mathbf{L}}_{i,j}^{s}|j=1,\dots,m_i \textrm{ and } s = 1,2,3\}$

 \paragraph{RGB-assisted semantic training.} Subsequently, during the training of semantic features, to ensure that the Gaussian properties change only slightly, apart from the semantic properties, and to provide some geometric constraints, the loss function for training the semantic Gaussians combines the image loss with the semantic loss.
 Let $\mathbf{F}_{i,j}^s$ denote the corresponding rendered semantic features for segmentation level $s$, and the total loss function can be expressed as: